viamrobotics/docs/docs/getting-started/_index.md

 ## viam-server

-[`viam-server`](https://github.com/viamrobotics/rdk) is the open-source software which runs on each part of a robot. = A part is a computer which runs `viam-server` and:
+[`viam-server`](https://github.com/viamrobotics/rdk) is the open-source software which runs on each part of a robot and:

 - Creates, configures, and maintains the robot
 - Handles all communication securely